Quansight-Labs/quansight-labs-site/posts/2022/05/the-evolution-of-the-scipy-developer-cli.md

 #### 🤔 What is a command-line interface (CLI)?

-Imagine a situation, where there is a massive system with various tools and functionalities, and where every functionality requires a special command or an input from the user.
+Imagine a situation, where there is a massive system with various tools and functionalities, and every functionality requires a special command or an input from the user.
 A CLI is designed to tackle such situations.
 Like a catalog or menu, it lists all the options available, thus helping the user to navigate a complex system.

 <p align="center">
   <img alt="CLI example" src="https://user-images.githubusercontent.com/17350312/166633508-a2795c44-30bc-4a5b-8043-65beab71d31f.png" />